EnricoPicci/scopone-ng-react/README.md

 `endpoints: wss://abcdef.execute-api.us-east-1.amazonaws.com/dev`

-The address `wss://abcdef.execute-api.us-east-1.amazonaws.com/dev` has to be used as the url of the remote server in the configuration of the Angulra and React clients (see above instruction to know how to set this value for the different clients).
+The address `wss://abcdef.execute-api.us-east-1.amazonaws.com/dev` has to be used as the url of the remote server in the configuration of the Angular and React clients (see above instruction to know how to set this value for the different clients).

 ### Deploy the Angular client to an S3 bucket and set the bucket for website hosting